MaZDrew/alberta-innovates-ts-ml-covid/README.md

 pip install -r requirements.txt
 ```

+## Usage

+If you want to write the values to a firebase database you must add your `serviceAccountKey.json` to the root of the project directory which can be found from your firebase project settings.
+You must also replace the `databaseURL` inside of `modules/database.py` with the database URL of your firebase project.
+It will also write the history of the previous day to keep a catalouge of all previous predictions for comparison and accuracy checking.

+This example will run data for all available statistics `Deaths, Confirmed, Recovered and Active cases` (and there rates) for Canada and the United States.

+To generate predictions for other countries or globally add its country code e.g `CAN` or `global` as a string to the `scopes` array.

+An example of how to use the model can be found in `app.py`
-To begin training the model run the example file
+To begin training the model.

 ```python
 $ python app.py
 ```

-## Usage

-If you want to write the values to a firebase database you must add your `serviceAccountKey.json` to the root of the project directory and replace the `databaseURL` inside of `modules/database.py` with the database URL of your firebase project.
-It will also write the history of the previous day to keep a catalouge of all previous predictions for comparison and accuracy checking.

-An example of how to use the model can be found in `app.py`

-This example will run data for all available statistics Deaths, Confirmed, Recovered and Active cases (and there rates) for Canada and the United States.

-To generate predictions for other countries or globally add its country code e.g `CAN` or `global` as a string to the `scopes` array.

 ## Contributing